Equal pay and the law

 When differences in pay might be allowed

 Differences in pay and other terms and conditions might be allowed in some circumstances.
-For example, it might be possible for someone to be paid more than someone of the opposite sex who does similar work because:
+For example, someone might get paid more than someone of the other sex who does similar work.
+This could be because:

 Getting paid more must have nothing to do with someone's sex.